Radical Party (Italy)

-The Radical Party (Partito Radicale, PR) was a liberal and libertarian political party in Italy.
+The Radical Party (Partito Radicale, PR) was a liberal and left-libertarian political party in Italy.
 For decades, inspired by 19th-century radicalism, the Radical Party was a bastion of anti-clericalism, civil libertarianism, feminism, liberalism and radicalism in Italy as well as environmentalism.
 The party proposed itself as the strongest opposition to the Italian political establishment, seen as corrupt and conservative.
 Although it never reached high shares of vote and never participated in government, the party had close relations with the other parties of the Italian left—from the Republicans and the Socialists to the Communists and Proletarian Democracy—and opened its ranks also to members of other parties through dual membership.

 The party's longtime leader was Marco Pannella (1930–2016), who served as a member of the Chamber of Deputies (1976–1994) and the European Parliament (1979–2009), leading the party in most of the elections it contested.
 In 1989, the PR was transformed into the Transnational Radical Party, a non-governmental organisation tasked with defending liberal and left-libertarian values.
 During the 1990s, the Radicals had formed a succession of electoral lists (notably including the Pannella List and Bonino List), without having a structured party and sometimes dividing themselves between competing lists.
 The latest incarnation of the party is the Italian Radicals, founded in 2001, former section of Transnational Radical Party.